open-source-labs/OverVue/README.md

 + Ability to add a copy of an existing component from one route to another
 + Edit State and Actions in the Vuex Store

+If you make changes and wish to update the website, here is the link to the repo: https://github.com/TeamOverVue/OverVuePage

 [↥Back to top](#table-of-contents)

 ### Authors